jonlives/knife-preflight/README.md

 ## What it does

 knife preflight apache2::default
-will return a list of all nodes containing this cookbook in their expanded run_list followed by all nodes with the cookbook in their expanded run_list
+will return a list of all nodes containing this cookbook in their expanded run_list followed by all roles with the cookbook in their expanded run_list.
+It will warn if any nodes are in an environment which does not contain a version constraint for the cookbook being searched for.

 ## Notes
 This will currently only search for cookbooks.
 It won't work if you specify a role on the command line because I've tried to avoid duplication of functionality which knife makes obvious.